Please work through the topics below in the order they are provided, unless you feel confident that you know the subject.

 Say the word again 'more' and point to the chart and praise.

 Activity - Create a simple board

 Try out a free online chart creator Boardbuilder to develop your own simple chart for any activity with a wide choice of symbols rather than images.
 The chart can be printed out or downloaded as an open board format (obf) file to work on Cboard or Coughdropcommunication apps.
 Possible labels, based on core words in English can be used when searching for symbols.
-These are seen in the table below and you can colour code by the parts of speech.
+These are seen in the table below and you can colour code by the parts of speech if you are aiming to support phrase or sentence building and later literacy skills.
 The blanks represent places where other symbols can be added as more vocabulary is learnt - remember 'masking'.

 Natural Consequences – linked outcome as a result of choosing a symbol – apple – they see/eat the apple

 In the example below you can see we have kept the original positions of the early choice of words and simply added more with some categories for charts that will be on the layers below the home board in a communication book or on a tablet.